 The four Holden girls were buried in the Second Cemetery, which came into use in June 1853.
 It was situated on a hill behind the Second Class Quarters, which later became the Third Class Precinct.

 Although not mentioned by name, Catherine Holden was the smallpox patient referred to by Dr T H Gillman in his letter to Sydney Morning Herald; it was dated 1 January 1877 and was published in the same newspaper the following day.
 Dr Gillman first attended to Ms Holden at 6.30 pm on 30 December 1876, who was lying ill at home.
 The Millers Point residence of the Holden family was close to Summerbell’s Wharf, where SS Brisbane was moored.
 Realising the urgency of a potential epidemic, on the same evening Dr Gillman visited Dr Haynes Gibbes Alleyne, the Health Officer at Port Jackson who was in control of the North Head Quarantine Station.
 Dr Alleyne immediately ordered the Holden residence to be placed under watch.
 Dr Gillman did not mention in his letter whether Catherine Holden was removed to quarantine.
 That she actually died at home while in Dr Gillman’s care was mentioned at a Legislative Assembly hearing that was reported in Maitland Mercury and Hunter River General Advertiser on 23 January 1877.
 Dr Gillman visited the patient daily until her death.
 On 9 January 1877, two other Holden girls became sick with smallpox.
 Instead of Dr Gillman, it was Dr Louis Foucart who treated the Holdens this time, who also discovered that two more family members, too, had smallpox.
-On 12 January 1877 the four Holden family members were all removed to the hospital ship Faraway.
+On 12 January 1877 the four Holden family members – presumably the father and his three daughters – were all removed to the hospital ship Faraway.

 Significantly, as observed by quarantine historian Jean Foley in Foley (1995), the removal of the Holden girls to quarantine possibly prevented a smallpox epidemic from taking place in 1877.